zyra/ngx-facebook/README.md

 ## Example Usage

-You can view our example project here: https://zyramedia.github.io/ng2-facebook-sdk-example/ and/or view its source code here: https://github.com/zyramedia/ng2-facebook-sdk-example/
+You can view our [example project here](https://zyramedia.github.io/ng2-facebook-sdk-example/) and/or view its [source code here](https://github.com/zyramedia/ng2-facebook-sdk-example/)

 <br><br>